pascaldekloe/colfer/README.md

 Data structures are defined in `.colf` files.
 The format is quite conventional.

 ```
+// Package example offers a quick demonstration.
+// These comment lines will end up in the generated code.
 package example

+// Coarse is the grounds where the game of golf is played.
 type coarse struct {
 	ID    uint64
 	name  text